American Kestrel

 Interpretation (GRB):

 Cause for Concern: The number of Kestrels counted at Hook has shown considerable variation, but has generally been declining since 1971.
-During the last 10 years, the decline seems to be more exaggerated, with numbers decreasing at a faster rate: 3 times faster.
-Closer examination of the graph shows other periods with sharp declines, suggesting that we should not be too concerned.
-However, the Kestrel counts for 8 of the last 9 years have been the lowest counts in the history of Hook, with 2008 and 2009 the lowest of all.
+During the last 10 years, the trend has leveled off, declining less.
+Closer examination of the graph shows periods with sharp declines and sharp increases, suggesting that we should not be too concerned about an occasional low number of Kestrels.
+However, the Kestrel counts for the last 11 years have been the lowest counts in the history of Hook, with 2019 the lowest of all.
+Hopefully, Kestrel counts will not decline further.
+Better yet, we hope for a recovery in the years ahead.

 About the trend lines: